Spencer-Easton/toDoc/README.md

 This simple command line tool allows you to write directly from a console to a Google Doc.
 The tool has two parts, the client application written in the D language and a small Google Apps Script.

-note: There is a bug on the windows side of the CURL library.
-Becuase of this SSL CA verification is turned off for windows builds.
-Don't use this tool for anything critical or confidential.

 #####Setup
 1) Create a new app script.
 Add the code from the src/GAS-Source directory.